2 Kings 23

 2 Kings 23:1-3The Covenant Renewed

 1And the king sent, and they gathered unto him all the elders of Judah and of Jerusalem.
-2And the king went up into the house of the Lord, and all the men of Judah and all the inhabitants of Jerusalem with him, and the priests, and the prophets, and all the people, both small and great: and he read in their ears all the words of the book of the covenant which was found in the house of the Lord.
-3And the king stood by a pillar, and made a covenant before the Lord, to walk after the Lord, and to keep his commandments and his testimonies and his statutes with all his heart and all his soul, to perform the words of this covenant that were written in this book.
+2And the king went up into the house of the LORD, and all the men of Judah and all the inhabitants of Jerusalem with him, and the priests, and the prophets, and all the people, both small and great: and he read in their ears all the words of the book of the covenant which was found in the house of the LORD.
+3And the king stood by a pillar, and made a covenant before the LORD, to walk after the LORD, and to keep his commandments and his testimonies and his statutes with all their heart and all their soul, to perform the words of this covenant that were written in this book.
 And all the people stood to the covenant.

 Josiah gathers not just the leaders but "all the people, both small and great."
 This is not a private observance.
 The king stands by a pillar - a place of witness and authority - and reads the words of the covenant aloud.
 The entire community hears the law together.
 And in that hearing, something ancient awakens.